The Key Player Roles Attributes of The FM19 Tiki Taka Tactics

 Due to his positioning in the final third he will be one of 4 players who will create chances, either it’s by penetrate the defensive block with forward runs from deep, or through balls from wide.
 The complete wingback will also record a relative high amount of key passes in regard to his default position, sometimes leading him to create the most key passes in the entire team.

 His dribbling abilities and positioning in terms of stretching the play will be an important factor in terms of overloading the right flank; either driving to the byline or creating space for the inside forward who stays deeper than a traditional IF attack and narrower than a traditional winger.
 He will record an high amount of runs past opponent trying to get to the byline for through balls or low crosses towards the back post.

 The key attributes for the movements of the complete wingback are:

 - which is further influenced by his level of flair, vision and decision-making on when to get forward or when to hold position to offer support for the ball circulation.

 As a wide pressure reliever he will offer a third passing option for the players around him as he will literally be available at all times.
 He will be the main outlet in companion with the wingback left for the midfielders, who will switch ball to the other flank.
-The CWB can quickly make pin pointed and penetrating passes from wide into the penalty box, or crosses from the byline, as the screenshot above illustrates.
+The CWB can quickly make pin pointed and penetrating passes from wide into the penalty box, or crosses from the byline.